Smart Supply Chain Management

 Connected devices collecting real-time data can provide a more accurate picture of demand than was ever possible before.
 This enhances sales and operation planning by ensuring existing plans are viable and giving companies the information needed to realign instantly if conditions such as warehouse management and transport capacity planning change.

-Although some companies are already transitioning to a smart supply chain 4.0 management system with AI and ML, many more will jump on board in the next few years.
+Although some companies are already transitioning to a smart supply chain 4.0 management system with ML and AI in supply chain, many more will jump on board in the next few years.
 The investment is well worth the time and funds required, as even small increases in efficiency provide a huge return on investment.